kudashevs/laravel-parsedown/README.md

 ```blade
 @parsedown('Hello _Parsedown_!', true)
 ```
-...or (using a helper instead)
+...or using the helper instead:
 ```blade
 {{ parsedown('Hello _Parsedown_!', true) }}
 ```

-Any of the code above will generate:
+The parsing style examples are going to generate:
 ```html
 Hello <em>Parsedown</em>!
 ```